-Since RNA molecules have an inherently short half-life, chemical modifications to these RNAs can also improve product stability and possibly efficacy.
-One such change is replacing units with locked nucleic acids (LNAs) to modify human RNA for better binding and a more specific mRNA target.
+Since RNA molecules have an inherently short half-life, chemical modifications to these RNAs can also allow for greater product stability and possibly efficacy.
+One such change is replacing units with locked nucleic acids (LNAs) to modify human RNA for a better binding and more specific mRNA target.